-Verdict: Stuck in a Tough Spot
+Verdict: The Realme C12 Is Stuck in a Tough Spot

 Realme has made it a little confusing to choose between its budget-friendly lineup of smart phones.
 They share nearly identical feature sets and are priced within arms reach of each other and being the middle child of the C lineup might mean that the C12 will be neglected by buyers.

 The C11 is the most pared-down of the series but the asking price of Php 4,990 might be the right choice for those who really have to penny-pinch during this time.
 The C15, on the other hand, is priced at Php 6,990 for the 4GB/64GB or Php 6,490 for the 3GB/64GB.
 This puts the C12 at a very difficult position since the Realme C12 price int he Philippines is at Php 5,990 because you could spend a little more for an extra camera, more storage, better selfies, and slightly faster charging times or you can choose to save Php 1,000 if all you really need are the basics.